 Palliative care consultations are covered by Medicare, VA benefits and most private insurance plans.
 Co-pays may apply.
-A consultation does not guarantee ongoing care, but it is your first step to getting care.
+A consultation does not guarantee ongoing care, but it is your first step to getting support.

 If you have Medicare Part A coverage, you may be able to receive palliative care, much like getting care from other medical specialists.
 To get palliative care at home, request a referral for home-based palliative care which is covered by Medicare under some circumstances.